Anti-fraud learning – a personal perspective

 With the help of visual aids, the speaker was able to elaborate on how an investigator should create the right environment to reassure any suspect rather than intimidate them.
 The session ended with a guest speaker from a well-known accounting firm – his talk gave a good insight into how a fraud investigator should conduct an interview, with real-life examples.
 I particularly enjoyed his presentation as it showed how psychology can really help investigators when dealing with somebody suspected of fraud, which can significantly change the outcome or course of an investigation.
 I look forward to putting some new learning into practice and building upon that knowledge.

-If you are interested in knowing more about the workshops and lectures we attend, please follow us on social media @TenIntelligence.
+If you are interested in knowing more about the workshops and lectures we attend, please follow us on LinkedIn and Twitter @TenIntelligence.